Sport auto (Germany)

 sport auto is a German automobile magazine, established in 1969, published monthly by Motor Presse Stuttgart, based in Stuttgart.

 The magazine publishes its "Supertest" of cars, featuring the laptime at the Nordschleife.
-Until 2015 almost all supertest were done by Horst von Saurma, from 2015 laptimes are recorder by Christian Gebhardt.
+Until 2015 almost all supertest were done by Horst von Saurma, from 2015 laptimes are recorded by Christian Gebhardt.
 The magazine also runs a challenge for the fastest lap time driven with a car that is road legal (TÜV) and registered in Germany.
 The road legality rule also applies for the tires.

 Racing participation

 The journalists usually enter VLN and 24 Hours Nürburgring races, in cooperation with Honda or Aston Martin.
 Results are mixed, they caused at least two crashes.

 Sport Auto Trophy

 In 1995, the magazine introduced a Nordschleife lap record challenge for the fastest lap time driven with a car that is road legal, having passed German TÜV and is registered in Germany.
 The road legality rule also applies for the tires.
 After the trophy had been given to Blitz, a Japanese tuning parts company in 1997, sport auto editor Horst v.
 Saurma regained the record in 1999.
 After the sport auto record was lowered to 7:14 in 2005, sport auto announced to introduce rules according to their Hockenheimring-based Tuner GP event.
 In 2005, sport auto also clocked a 6:55 for a UK-registered Radical SR8 which is not eligible to sport autos ranking.